telerik/blazor-docs/components/form/events.md

 By default, `OnUpdate` will fire on each keystroke for [auto-generated form items]({%slug form-overview%}#automatic-generation-of-fields) and [`FormItem` templates]({%slug form-formitems-template%}).
 To change this behavior, define a `FormItem` `Template` and set [`ValidateOn` to `ValidationEvent.Change`]({%slug common-features/input-validation%}#validation-modes-for-simple-inputs) for the field editor component.
 In this case, `OnUpdate` will fire when the user blurs the field editor or hits Enter while the editor is focused.

+You can use the `OnUpdate` event to programmatically [refresh the UI outside the current Form item]({%slug form-formitems%}#ui-rendering-inside-the-form).

 The `OnUpdate` event argument is a [`FormUpdateEventArgs` object](/blazor-ui/api/Telerik.Blazor.Components.FormUpdateEventArgs) with the following properties:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)